-Instead of becoming a mirror, who reflects everything outside himself, we can become projectors.
+Instead of becoming a mirror who reflects everything outside himself, we can become projectors.
 We can build something majestic and beautiful within ourselves, and then express that out into the world.
 This is also the difference between thermometers and thermostats.
 A thermometer reflects its environment; the temperature outside determines its internal state.
 A thermostat, however, is unaffected by the external state of things.
-It first builds the reality within itself, and then expresses that outside into the external environment.
+It first builds the reality within itself, and then expresses that outwards into the external environment.
 A true model of growth is where we first develop ourselves internally, and then express that out into the world.

 Aharon’s Role As the Leader

 We can now explain the meaning behind Aharon’s avodah.
 A leader must be the ultimate example of working from the inside out, first developing himself internally, and only then expanding outwards.
 Before Aharon could begin serving klal Yisrael, he had to first work on his own personal connection with Hashem.
 Only after bringing a korban for his own personal atonement was Aharon then able to expand outwards, helping all of klal Yisrael build their connection with Hashem.